 Over the summer, some friends at Veracode approached me and asked if I would be willing to help them with an experiment.
 Could I, they wanted to know, spend an entire day neither using nor leveraging any software whatsoever.
 They bet me that I couldn’t.
 I love a challenge as much as any journalist so I said “Sure.
 How hard could it possibly be?”
 The point of this is to make business people better… READ MORE

 March brought with it yet more news of app security headaches.
 The latest is the discovery of "132 Android apps on Google Play infected with tiny hidden IFrames that link to malicious domains in their local HTML pages," according to the security firm that made the discovery.
-But before you dismiss this latest security hole with a yawn and a "so what else is new?," consider… READ MORE
+But before you dismiss this latest security hole with a yawn and a "so what else is new?," consider this other comment from… READ MORE

 - How About Some Shared Security Responsibility For Developers?February 9, 2017 | Security News

 With the New Year unfolding, 'tis the season to be reminded that app security has not yet arrived at the optimal state.
 Consider this piece from Kaspersky's Threatpost pointing out how re-used third-party libraries perpetuate security holes long after they have been discovered.
 For 2017, the industry needs a change in approach.
-AppSec is certainly getting better, but enterprise security… READ MORE
+AppSec is certainly getting better, but enterprise security teams can… READ MORE

 - Examining Security Spend Reveals Much About PrioritiesFebruary 7, 2017 | Security News